SanUSB/EspCloudUpdate/README.md

 After the update of the .bin file is finished and the microcontroller is automatically reset, the new verification code is sent to http://sanusb.org/espupdate/*YourProfile*/ in order to confirm the update on the website.

 This project, the loop sketch function is practically free so you can implement your projects and be able to update them in a simple and remote way over the Internet.
 Tutorial: https://youtu.be/En_hFO5f4U8.
-Steps illustration:
+Automatic steps illustration:

 ![](https://github.com/SanUSB/EspCloudUpdate/blob/master/examples/EspUpdateRealTime/steps.png)